magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 To traverse each undo tree nodes, you can use `g+` to go to a newer state and `g-` to go to an older state.
 The difference between `u`, `Ctrl-R`, `g+`, and `g-` is that both `u` and `Ctrl-R` traverse only the *main* nodes in undo tree while `g+` and `g-` traverse *all* nodes in the undo tree.

-Undo tree is not easy to visualize.
-I find [vim-mundo](https://github.com/simnalamburt/vim-mundo) plugin to be very useful to help visualize Vim's undo tree.
-Give it some time to play around with it.
+[vim-mundo](https://github.com/simnalamburt/vim-mundo) plugin is very useful to help visualize Vim's undo tree.

 ## Persistent Undo